olleharstedt/olleharstedt.github.io/_posts/2020-11-09-how-do-we-talk.markdown

 Appeal to authority, external or internal.
 "Trust the framework, they know what's idiomatic."
 Or, "trust me, I have lots of experience, I know what's best."

-## A dialogue
+## A case study

+Consider the following dialogue:

--- Since we use framework F, we should follow the idioms and design patterns present in that framework.<br/>
+-- Since we use framework *F*, we should follow the idioms and design patterns present in that framework.<br/>
--- But F is really old.
-It's programmed in language P. I think we should apply design patterns that are more modern and has developed in language P since F was made.<br/>
+-- But *F* is really old.
+It's programmed in language *L*.
+I think we should apply design patterns that are more modern and has developed in language *L* since *F* was made.<br/>
 -- But then we will have inconsistency in our code-base.<br/>
 -- Yes, but it's better to have good and bad code, than only bad code.
 This is the only way to improve the code incrementally.<br/>
 -- I'm not sure.
 Won't that increase the barrier to entry for new developers and make the code harder to read?<br/>
 -- It will be harder to read, but the modern parts will be eaiser to test and maintain.
 It's worth the trade-off, I think.<br/>
--- What's wrong with the current way we test with F?<br/>
+-- What's wrong with the current way we test with *F*?<br/>
 -- The tests are too slow, which gives the developers a too long feedback loop when they program.<br/>
+-- But if we always apply the most modern idioms, we become victims to hype-driven development, and the design patterns will change from year to year.
+How can we reach stability or architectural integrity like this?<br/>

+Which rules and modes are present here?
+Lots of concerns and priorities.
+Hidden agendas?
+Experimental vs conservative.

 Similar topics: Personality types.